-The financial statements present only the Downtown Canal District Tax Increment Financing Fund and do not purport to, and do not, present fairly, the financial position of the Village of Lemont.
+The financial statements present only the Main/Archer Tax Increment Financing Fund, a fund of the Village of Lemont.
+They do not purport to, and do not, present fairly, the financial position of the Village of Lemont.

 Fund Accounting

 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain government functions or activities.
 A fund is a separate accounting entity with a self-balancing set of accounts.